GrowthPath/zoho_analytics_connector/README.md

 A more convenient wrapper class is in enhanced_report_client.
 This is based on Zoho's ReportClient but provides some more convenient features.
 I use it mostly for uploading data, and creating and modifying tables.

-This library uses the Analytics V1 API.
+This library uses the Analytics V1 API and as of v.1.4 will phase in v2 API endpoints bit by bit

 Authentication
 ==============